ahron-chet/PE-To-Shellcode/README.md

 ## Features

-- **Support for All PE Types**: Compatible with executables, DLLs, and other PE variants.
+- **Support for All PE Types**: Compatible with executables, include DotNet pyinstaller etc.
 - **Embedded Arguments**: Allows inclusion of custom arguments directly into the shellcode.
 - **Custom PE Loader**:
   - Handles imports dynamically.